 Bun (Vietnamese rice vermicelli noodles)

-Herb platter of rau ram (Vietnamese coriander), tia to (Vietnamese perilla), etc.
+Herb platter of mint, rau ram (Vietnamese coriander), tia to (Vietnamese perilla), etc.

 Prepare 2 lbs of sturgeon or any other firm-fleshed white fish of your choice.
 Cut into 1- by 2-inch pieces.
 Set aside.